gothmiku/WeatherApp/ReadMe.md

 * The weather API is not giving accurate data.

 ![Cool Animations](https://github.com/gothmiku/WeatherApp/blob/master/animations-demo.gif)

 *cool animations*

 ### Setup
 Before compiling and building the app, you need to have an account and a valid API key from [OpenWeather.com](https://openweathermap.org/api).
-You also need and API key from [OpenNews.org](https://newsapi.org/).
+You also need an API key from [OpenNews.org](https://newsapi.org/).